You’re Not Leading Your Team.

 Why does my team need constant follow-up?

-When people aren’t sure what they own—or what “done” looks like—work stalls or comes back incomplete.
+When people aren’t sure what they own, what "done" looks like, or what they are allowed to decide, work stalls or comes back incomplete.

 Why does work keep coming back wrong?

-If “good” isn’t clear, everyone fills in the gaps differently—and that leads to rework.
+If “good” isn’t clear, everyone fills in the gaps differently—and that creates rework.

 How do I get my team to take ownership?